janegilring/posts/jeffbrown/azure-automation-2/azure-automation-2.md

 ## Azure Automation Run As Account

 When I created the Azure Automation account in the first article, I enabled the option [to create an Azure Run As account](https://cloudskills.io/blog/azure-automation-runbook#create-an-azure-automation-account).
 By enabling this option, Azure will automatically create an Azure AD application.
 You can use this application identity to authenticate to an Azure subscription to access and manage resources.
-Azure performs several other functions such as:
+During the Run As account creation, Azure performs several other functions such as:

 - Adding a self-signed certificate to the application account.
 - Creating a service principal identity for the application.